Mike Bullard (comedian): Humanitarian work in Ukraine

-In November 2022, during the 2022 Russian invasion of Ukraine, Bullard went to Ukraine to volunteer with humanitarian organizations and document the impact of the crisis on civilians, remaining there until February 2023.
+In November 2022, during the Russian invasion of Ukraine, Bullard went to Ukraine to volunteer with humanitarian organizations and document the impact of the crisis on civilians, remaining there until February 2023.

-Bullard says he is haunted by one incident in Dnipro that he witnessed shortly after arriving, where Russian military hit an apartment block with missiles.
+Bullard said he was haunted by one incident in Dnipro that he witnessed shortly after arriving, where Russian military hit an apartment block with missiles.
 While workers were digging through the rubble, two search dogs pinpointed one spot.
 After he and rescuers kept digging, the bodies of two children were pulled out from underneath the pieces of building.

-“They looked to be about maybe seven and five, and one of them had pyjamas on.
-They were both dead,” Bullard told the Toronto Star.
-“I cried myself to sleep every night for a week.”
+"They looked to be about maybe seven and five, and one of them had pyjamas on.
+They were both dead," Bullard told the Toronto Star.
+"I cried myself to sleep every night for a week."

-In another incident, he said, he helped clean out a house hit by ordnance that killed a man in his twenties.
+In another incident, he helped clean out a house hit by ordnance that killed a man in his twenties.
 The pillow was bloodstained and had pieces of brain stuck to it.
-The man’s widow and mother-in-law moved back in after they finished.
+The man's widow and mother-in-law moved back in after they finished.

 Bullard decided to return to Canada, due to the high cost of medical care in Ukraine, after surviving an accident in which a car he was riding in was hit by a bus.